sbarex/MediaInfo/README.md

 ![Folder settings](Assets/settings_folder.png)

-You can also enable the support for auto monitor external disk.
+You can also auto monitor external disk.

 > **Information is shown only for files within the monitored folders (and their subfolders).**